How to Make a Side Table with Parts from an Old Door

 I think Dad had a great idea!
 What do you think?
 Have questions about how to make a side table using parts from an old door?
 Leave a comment below!

-House on the Way, With a Blast, Rain on a Tin Roof, Fluster Buster’s Creative Muster, All Things Pretty, I Gotta Create, Real Family Fun with the Coake Family, My Repurposed Life, My Romantic Home, French Country Cottage, Thirty Handmade Days, Dukes and Duchesses, Funky Junk Interiors, Life on Lakeshore Drive, Pink When, Natasha in Oz, The Shady Porch, One More Time
+House on the Way, Rain on a Tin Roof, Fluster Buster’s Creative Muster, I Gotta Create, Real Family Fun with the Coake Family, My Romantic Home, Thirty Handmade Days, Dukes and Duchesses, Funky Junk Interiors, Life on Lakeshore Drive, Natasha in Oz,

 Originally posted 2013-07-02 08:00:44.